TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 14/Genesis 14.11.md

 ---

-And they took all the goods of Sodom and Gomorrah, and all their victuals, and went their way.
+They took all the goods of Sodom and Gomorrah, and all their food, and went their way.